Azure-Samples/azure-cli-samples/azure-front-door/deploy-custom-domain/README.md

 1. Create a Front Door front-end endpoint for the custom domain
 1. Add route from custom domain frontend to SPA origin
 1. Add a routing rule to redirect HTTP -> HTTPS
-1. Enable HTTPS with a Key Vault managed TLS cert
+1. Enable HTTPS with Front Door managed cert

 ## Links and references